Pouja/configuring-esm/docs/blog.md

 }
 ```
 The exports field allows you to sub categorize your internal library.
-The wild card `*` allows any subpath or file, if you want to limit it to one depth: `"./enums/*.js": "./src/enums/*.js"`.
+The wild card `*` allows any subpath (0 or more levels deep) or any file.
+If you want to limit it to one depth you have to set the subfolders to null: `"./enums/not-this-dir/": null`.
+See [official NodeJS documentation](https://nodejs.org/api/packages.html#exports-sugar) on the specifications of `exports` field.

-The `typesVersions` is only necessary if you do not intend to compile your typescript files, or if you do not place it next to your `.ts(m)` files.
+The `typesVersions` is only necessary if you use CommonJS as module resolution or if you want typescript to refer to `.d.ts` files that are not next to your `.(m)ts` files.

 ### Alternative: TSConfig Paths
 Another solution, if you do not use internal libraries through the yarn workspaces or pnpm workspaces, is using [tsconfig path](https://www.typescriptlang.org/tsconfig/#paths).
 Taking the previous `package.json` example, you will write it as: